Sheaves of modules on atomic sites and discrete representations of topological groups: Sheaves of modules on atomic sites

 \begin{example} \normalfont Let $Q$ be the Kronecker quiver with two objects $x$ and $y$, and two arrows $\alpha$ and $\beta$ from $x$ to $y$.
 Consider $V = \mathbb{R}Q / \langle \beta \rangle$.
 Then the image of $1_x$ (the identity morphism on $x$) in the quotient $V$ (still denote it by $1_x$) is torsion, since $\beta$ maps it to 0.
 However, $\alpha \cdot 1_x = \alpha$ is not torsion.
 Thus the torsion elements do not form a submodule of $V$. \end{example}

-We denote the submodule consisting of all torsion elements in $V$ by $V_T$, which is the maximal torsion submodule of $V$.
+It is obvious that $V_T$ is the maximal torsion submodule of $V$.
 We say that $V$ is \textit{torsion free} if $V_T = 0$, and is \textit{torsion} if $V_T = V$.
-It is easy to check that the category $\C \Mod^{\tor}$ of torsion $\C$-modules is an abelian subcategory of $\C \Mod$, and furthermore the assignment $V \to V_T$ give rises to a left exact functor $\tau$, called the \text{torsion functor}.
-Instead, the category $\C \Mod^{\mathrm{tf}}$ consisting of torsion free $\C$-modules is in general not abelian.
+Moreover, one can easily check that the category $\C \Mod^{\tor}$ of torsion $\C$-modules is an abelian subcategory of $\C \Mod$, and the assignment $V \to V_T$ gives rise to a left exact functor $\tau$, called the \textit{torsion functor}.
+The category $\C \Mod^{\mathrm{tf}}$ consisting of torsion free $\C$-modules is in general not abelian.
 However, these two subcategories form a \textit{torsion pair} in the following sense: